abhijith452/Water-Pipeline-Distribution-Network-Monitoring-System/README.md

 #### Webapp

-* Download the file on the path
+* Download the file on the path `Water-Pipeline-Distribution-Network-Monitoring-System/React-app/client/`
 * Open the folder in your IDE
-* Open the `fire.js` and input the api key given by google firebase
+* Open the `fire.js` in the path `Water-Pipeline-Distribution-Network-Monitoring-System/React-app/client/src/config/` and input the api key given by google firebase
 * Open terminal and type `npm install`
 * Once the installation is complete, type in `npm start` in terminal.
 * You should be able to login into the webapp and see the graph been updated in real-time if the arduino is senting the values.